Our guide will cover…

 |Data analysis & viz||3,000.00|

-Both situations assume Google Data Studio is used and that you’re tracking 1,000 keywords.
-Suppliers that costs are payable to are in brackets.
+This common scenario assumes Google Data Studio is used and that you’re tracking 1,000 keywords.
+Suppliers that costs for whom they are payable to are shown in brackets.

-This is much cheaper than hiring a data analyst and visualiser full time.
-Plus if you ever have a bespoke query, a member of your team can simply login to your BigQuery instance and run a query to get you the answers which can be piped into a Google Sheet or Data Studio or other.
+The advantage of having a data warehouse like BigQuery is that if you ever have a bespoke query, a member of your team can simply login to your BigQuery instance and run a query to get you the answers which can be piped into a Google Sheet or Data Studio or other.
 Example below:

 The best thing about it is your numbers update automatically every week and every month, without fail (99.9% of the time) and without any staff involvement.
 Your team can simply focus on discussing the drivers and how to move forward: